IsaacBell/vibe_recaptcha/README.md

 <h1>Displaying the CAPTCHA image</h1>
 <!-- <p>===============================</p> -->
 <p>The CAPTCHA image can be generated in two ways:</p>
 <p>1.
-Call function recaptchaHTML in your app.d file, then render in your view:</p>
+Call function recaptchaHTML(string publickey) in your app.d file, then render in your view:</p>

 <h3>app.d</h3>
 <pre>